paya-cz/rate-limiter/README.md

 bucket.addTokenRestorer(periodicRestorer);

 // Continuous token restorers restore tokens ... continuously!
-// At any instant, we can compute how many (partial) tokens should
+// At any instant, we can compute how many (partial) tokens
-// be restored.
-Our rate limiter can figure out the proper scheduling
+// should be restored.
+Our token buckets can figure out the
-// to make this work.
-const continuousRestorer = new ContinuousTokenRestorer({
+// proper scheduling to make this work. const continuousRestorer = new ContinuousTokenRestorer({
     rate: {
         amount: 3,